 Language in Labour’s leaked draft saying tackling climate change is “non-negotiable” is missing in the published manifesto.
 However, it has added Labour’s determination to “disagree” in the face of a “Trump administration…breaking its climate change commitments”.

 UKIP repeats it long-held commitment to repeal the Climate Change Act, which it says “has no basis in science”.
+The DUP manifesto makes no mention of the environment or climate change.

 Both Labour and the Conservatives, therefore, go into this election promising to cap energy bills, potentially signalling a more interventionist approach to energy policy.
 While Labour promise a specific energy bill price cap of £1,000 per year, the Conservatives promise “a safeguard tariff cap that will extend the price protection currently in place for some vulnerable customers to more customers”.
+The SNP is also campaigning for a price cap on standard variable tariffs.

 The Lib Dems instead say they will “reduce energy bills permanently by improving home insulation”.
 In this context it’s worth revisiting the fact that energy bills in 2016 were actually lower than in 2008, though they have risen somewhat this year.
 UKIP says it will remove VAT from domestic fuel and scrap green levies “to reduce household bills by an average of £170”.